KAR-NG/Human-Resource-Data-Mining/hr.md

 but some may be real outliers.
 For example, executive members may have significant higher salary than most of the employees.
 This section will find and deal with false outliers, which are those that may be resulted from human errors.
 The true outliers would not be an issue in this project, because principal components methods will scale all numerical variables to make all variables comparable, and therefore this step, known as standardisation, will transform these true outliers.

 ### 6.1 Numerical variables

 Insights from following summary:

--   Absences
+-   All employees have their days of absences for worked evenly distributed between 0 to 20
+-   Most employees have age between 32 to 55
+-   Employees were very on time to work but except a few
+-   Employees were very engaging with majority of the scores fall between 4 to 5
+-   Typical salary range between 50k to 70k approximately
+-   There are a small number of employees had many special projects
+-   Most employees from this company worked between 5 to 10 years

 ``` r
 # df